aws/aws-connected-device-framework/source/packages/services/greengrass2-provisioning/README.md

 ***

-As this request is asynchronous (depending on how many need to be created, may take longer than API Gateway execution limit), a task is created.
+As this request is asynchronous (depending on how many need to be created, may take longer than API Gateway execution limit), a task is created which batches, queues and fans out the cores to be created.
 The response will return the header `x-taskid` to identify the task.

-Using the `x-taskid`, view the status of the task:
+Using the `x-taskid`, retrieve the status of the task:

 #### Request